cpp-gamedev/learn-vulkan/guide/src/shader_objects/drawing_triangle.md

 ![White Triangle](./white_triangle.png)

-Updating our shaders to use interpolated RGB on each vertex:
+Updating the shaders to use interpolated RGB on each vertex:

 ```glsl
 // shader.vert